obsidianart/react-course-2048/README.md

 This project has been made for a basic react+redux course.

-Based on a boilerplate https://github.com/nicksp/redux-webpack-es6-boilerplate
+Based on a boilerplate https://github.com/stylesuxx/generator-react-webpack-redux

 To start:
 - npm start

 Steps
-- Step 1: copy the boilerplate
+- Step 1: Clone the boilerplate
-- Step 2:
+- Step 2: draw a board